DeepSouthCon: Recent

 Recent DeepSouthCons include DSC51, held in April 2013 in conjunction with JordanCon V in Atlanta, Georgia, with special guests Michael Whelan and Seanan McGuire and DSC52 held as a stand-alone event named Contrails in Bristol, Virginia, in May 2014 with Guest of Honor Gordon Van Gelder and Fan Guests of Honor Pat Molloy, Grace Molloy, and Naomi Fisher.
 Attendance at DSC52 was reported as "60 people and 1 dog".
 DSC53 was held in conjunction with CONtraflow V in New Orleans, Louisiana, on October 2–4, 2015.

 Upcoming

-DSC54 will be held in conjunction with JordanCon 8 in Atlanta, Georgia, on April 22-24, 2016.
-This replaces a previously announced stand-alone Atlanta-based DSC known as "ABC DSC" that suffered financial and other issues and collapsed in Summer 2015.
+DSC54 was held in conjunction with JordanCon 8 in Atlanta, Georgia, on April 22-24, 2016.
+This replaced a previously announced stand-alone Atlanta-based DSC known as "ABC DSC" that suffered financial and other issues and collapsed in Summer 2015.
 The announced guests of honor are author Catherine Asaro and artist John Picacio.

-DSC 55 will be held in conjunction with ConGregate in High Point, North Carolina, in July 2017.
+DSC 55 was held in conjunction with ConGregate in High Point, North Carolina, in July 2017.
 The winning bid won over a bid for Concave XXXVIII in Bowling Green, Kentucky.